icyphy/lf-buckler/README.md

 ## Install Cross-Compilation and Loading Tools

 In order to get code compiling and loading over JTAG, you'll need at least two tools.
+Not required if using Lab VM.

 * [JLinkExe](https://www.segger.com/downloads/jlink).
 You want to the "J-Link Software and Documentation Pack".
 There are various packages available depending on operating system.